cosinekitty/sapphire/README.md

-# Sapphire - a collection of free modules for VCV Rack 2
+# Sapphire: modules for VCV Rack 2

 ## Requirements
 The Sapphire family of modules requires VCV Rack 2.